badenh/glow-ubuntu-helpers/README.md

 Building Glow on Ubuntu 16.04 with LLVM 7 *will fail* because LLVM 7 distribution from Xenial uses an older C++ ABI.

+On Ubuntu 16.04, the minimum you need to upgrade to is LLVM 8.
 To update to LLVM 8, you can run:

     sudo apt-get install clang clang-8 cmake graphviz libpng-dev \
         libprotobuf-dev llvm-8 llvm-8-dev ninja-build protobuf-compiler wget \